Skip to Main Content

 Who administers Civil Service?

-Civil Service is administered by “commissions” that are geographically located throughout New York State.
-Each commission has authority over those practices of institutions within its service area.
-The commissions are commonly county based, in larger cities there may be a Civil Service Commission specific to that city.
+Civil Service is administered by “Commissions or Commissioners” that are geographically located throughout New York State.
+Each has authority over those practices of institutions within its service area.
+These are commonly county based though in cities there may be a Civil Service Commission specific to that city.

-Does Civil Service dictate the salary we must pay a new director?
+Does Civil Service dictate the salaries a board may approve for staff?

 No.